spenriche/spenriche.github.io/_posts/2025-2-8-canada-decline.md

 Nothing has poisoned the national psyche more than the belief that the government will always save you.

 - [20 million Canadians](https://www.canada.ca/en/revenue-agency/services/benefits/emergency-student-benefit/cerb-statistics.html)—more than half the adult population—took COVID handouts.
-- At one point, [over 50% of adults](https://www.fraserinstitute.org/sites/default/files/government-support-and-dependence-during-pandemic.pdf) relied on government income.
+- [Over 50% of adults](https://www.fraserinstitute.org/sites/default/files/government-support-and-dependence-during-pandemic.pdf) rely on some form of government income.
 - Today, cries for [universal basic income](https://www.ubiworks.ca/post/majority-of-canadians-support-basic-income), permanent subsidies, and endless social programs grow louder—even as debt skyrockets and the country teeters on the edge of collapse.

 This entitlement mindset has rotted our work ethic.
 Why struggle, why innovate, why fight for success, when the government will hand you just enough to survive?

+Again, [this is by design](https://en.wikipedia.org/wiki/Cloward%E2%80%93Piven_strategy).
+The more dependent the population, the easier it is to control.

 ### A Weak, Submissive Nation Cannot Lead